Performance Enhancing Technology

 In Michigan, you may also try one of these locations:

 REALLY IMPORTANT TO GET THE GROOVES STRAIGHT: These only work when the grooves are STRAIGHT, all the way down in line with the shaft.
-BUY THE LASER.
+BUY THE Putter Grip Alignment Laser.

 IMPORTANT GRIP CARE: Care of Natural Rubber Golf Grips